 Step 2: Pack Everything Safely

 This is where all the packing material you gathered earlier comes into play.
 Bubble wraps are usually the best way to move a grandfather clock.
-Use generous lengths to wrap the weights, the pendulum, the glass panels, the key for the front lock, the clock face, and everything else you've taken apart.
+Use generous lengths to wrap everything inside the clock, the weights, chains or cables, the pendulum, the glass panels, the top of the clock, the key for the front lock, the clock face, and everything else you've taken apart.

-If you manage cardboard boxes labeled "fragile", you're already one step ahead.
-Whatever moving company you hire will know how to handle the boxes.
+If you manage a moving box labeled "fragile", you're already one step ahead.
+Whatever professional moving company you hire will know how to handle the boxes.
 If the boxes don't say it, get a marker and write it for yourself.

 The only thing you have left to do before they take over is put the parts in the right-sized boxes.